tfsec/tfsec.github.io/_docs/google/dns/no-rsa-sha1.md

 ---
+title: google-dns-no-rsa-sha1
-title: Zone signing should not use RSA SHA1
+description: Zone signing should not use RSA SHA1
 shortcode: google-dns-no-rsa-sha1
 legacy:
 summary: Zone signing should not use RSA SHA1